credit freeze on mobile phone

 You can also submit a dispute online to notify us about this error.

 There are many different scoring models used to determine a score from the information in your credit report at the time you check it.
 Credit history information in your credit report, including the number of inquiries, outstanding balances, number of accounts, age of accounts, etc., is considered when calculating the score.
-As the information in your credit report changes, your score may changes.
+As the information in your credit report changes, your score may change.
 For that reason, we are unable to accept a dispute regarding your credit score.
 We can, however, investigate the information on your TransUnion Credit Report if you believe it is inaccurate or incomplete.

 For more information on credit scores, check out our blog.